The Double Pledging Crisis: Three Cases, One Structural Failure

 Market Financial Solutions: The Third Act

 Court documents filed before Chief Insolvency and Companies Court Judge Nicholas Briggs told a stark story.
-Creditors could verify only $290 million in genuine collateral against $1.45 billion in immediate debts — an 80% deficiency.
-The final shortfall across the full loan book reached $1.6 billion.
+Administrators estimated a collateral shortfall of approximately £930 million.
+Creditors placed the figure higher — the shortfall across the full loan book reached £1.3 billion, with only £230 million in genuine collateral verifiable against £1.16 billion in immediate debts.
 The mechanism was double-pledging of UK property: the same residential and commercial properties used as security for multiple separate loans across different lenders simultaneously.

 | Institution | Exposure |